Figma vs InVision for UX Designers 2026: Honest Comparison

 Enterprise Custom SSO, advanced security, dedicated CSM

-Best for: Enterprise teams still running Sketch workflows, organizations that need structured design documentation, and teams with formal stakeholder review processes.
+Best for: Enterprise teams with existing Sketch workflows, organizations that need structured design documentation, and stakeholder review processes at scale.

 Feature-by-Feature Breakdown